sromku/memory-game/README.md

 ### Features

-- 2 Themes : `Animals` & `Monsters`
+- 2 Themes : `Animals` :cat2: & `Monsters` :octopus:
-- 6 types of difficulties
+- 6 types of difficulties :star2:
-- Sounds on winning
+- Sounds on winning :musical_note:

 If you have more ideas or you want to add more options / themes / sounds or whatever, fill free to update the source for yourself or open a pull request. :sparkles: